nexpy/nexpy/README.md

 NeXpy GUI
 ---------
-The GUI is built using PyQt.
+The GUI is built using Qt.
 The
-[qtpy package](https://github.com/spyder-ide/qtpy) is used to import whatever PyQt library is installed, whether PyQt5, PyQt6, PySide2, or PySide6.
+[qtpy package](https://github.com/spyder-ide/qtpy) is used to import whatever Qt binding is installed.
+One of PyQt5, PyQt6, PySide2, or PySide6 must be installed separately (see installation instructions above).

 The GUI embeds an [IPython shell](http://ipython.org/) and [Matplotlib plotting pane](http://matplotlib.sourceforge.net), within a Qt